label-schema/label-schema.org/rc1.md

 All labels are OPTIONAL, although `org.label-schema.schema-version` SHOULD be present.

 Consumers should not make assumptions based on the absence of one of these labels.
 For example, the absence of a `vcs-url` label means that a tool using this label schema does not know the URL for this image’s source code.
-From the absence of the label one can not infere there is no such source.
+From the absence of the label one can not infer there is no such source.

 Labels apply only to the image on which they are set.
 They do not apply to any base images used to build the image.